John Linnell Biography | Oil Paintings

 6-16-1792 London, ENG – 1-20-1882 Surrey, ENGBack to Artist IndexView Artists Paintings

-His father was a carver and gilder and John Linnell was brought into contact with artists from an early age, and was drawing and selling portraits in chalk and pencil at the age of 10.
-His first artistic instruction was received from Benjamin West, and he spent a year in the house of John Varley the watercolor painter, where he had William Hunt and William Mulready as fellow-pupils, and made the acquaintance of Shelley, Godwin.
-In 1805 he was admitted a student of the Royal Academy, where he obtained medals for drawing, modelling and sculpture.
+John Linnell was brought into contact with artists from an early age by his father and was drawing and selling chalk and pencil portraits at the age of ten.
+His first artistic instruction was received from Benjamin West, and he spent a year in the house of the watercolor painter John Varley, along with William Hunt and William Mulready as fellow-pupils.
+In 1805 at the age of thirteen, he was admitted to the Royal Academy, where he obtained medals for drawing, modeling, and sculpture.

-In later life John Linnell occupied himself with the burin, publishing, in 1833, a series of outlines from Michelangelo's frescoes in the Sistine Chapel, and, in 1840, superintending the issue of a selection of plates from the pictures in Buckingham Palace, one of them, a Titian landscape, which he engraved in mezzo tint.
-At first he supported himself mainly by miniature painting and execution of larger portraits, such as the likenesses of Mulready, Richard Whately, Peel and Thomas Carlyle.
+At first, he supported himself mainly by miniature painting and execution of larger portraits, such as the likenesses of Mulready, Richard Whately, Peel and Thomas Carlyle.
+In later life John Linnell occupied himself with the burin, publishing, and in 1833, a series of outlines from Michelangelo's frescoes in the Sistine Chapel, and, in 1840, supervising the issue of a selection of plates from the pictures in Buckingham Palace, one of them, a Titian landscape, which he engraved in mezzo tint.

-He devoted himself to painting landscapes notably of the North Downs and Kentish Weald.
+He devoted himself to painting landscapes of the North Downs and Kentish Weald.
 John Linnell was one of the best friends and kindest patrons of William Blake.
-He gave him the two largest commissions he received for single series of designs—£150 for drawings and engravings of The Inventions to the Book of Job, and a like sum for those illustrative of Dante Aligheri.
+He gave him the two largest commissions he received for single series of designs, £150 (equal to US$20,000 today) for drawings and engravings of The Inventions to the Book of Job, and a like sum for those illustrative of Dante Alighieri.

 Art Movement: Romanticism

 Artists Influencing John Linnell: Benjamin West, John Varley